Amir Hetsroni: Academic work

-Political opinions and ideological debates
+Political opinions and controversies

-Ever since the early 2010s, Hetsroni's name has been associated with various scandals where he expressed a divisive outlook.
-He describes himself as an "anti-Zionist who is not pro-Arabic".
+Hetsroni has repeatedly stirred up controversy with comments about various sectors of society.

 Hetsroni has made comments in favor of colonialism and against the absorption of refugees.

+In 2011, Hetsroni published an op-ed in Haaretz arguing that although establishing a Jewish state after the Holocaust was justified, Israel was established in the wrong location, suggesting that it should have been established in Europe instead.
+He wrote that "after World War II, Germany was forced to surrender huge chunks of land to its neighbors and former victims: Poland received Silesia; Russia took Kaliningrad; the Czechs kicked the Germans out of the Sudetenland.
+We could have asked for a small territorial scrap as compensation for the genocide, but we didn’t.
+Instead, we asked for money; the Germans were, of course, thrilled to close the Holocaust bill with pocket gelt (the “shilumim”).
+We were dumb enough to take their offer and open a new account with the Palestinians that won’t be closed until the two nations part ways.
+It is unbelievable that we pushed ourselves willfully into a nonfunctional Israeli-Arab coexistence (and even invited the Arabs to take part in building the country!), when we could have made our home in peaceful Europe."

-In 2011, when a socialist protester set himself alight at a demonstration, Hetsroni commented that this was "an inexpensive way to get rid of a social parasite".
+In 2012, when protestor Moshe Silman set himself on fire at a social justice demonstration, Hetsroni commented that this was "an inexpensive way to get rid of a parasite".

-In 2013, he described feminist women marching in the SlutWalk as "too bulky to be looked at" and said that if he needed to choose between rescuing a feminist and rescuing a cat, he would rescue the cat as cats are more grateful than are feminists.
+In 2013, he described feminist women marching in the SlutWalk as "too bulky to be looked at" and said that if he needed to choose between rescuing a feminist and rescuing a cat, he would rescue the cat as cats are more grateful than feminists are.
 He sued for slander a feminist activist who called him "misogynist consumer of prostitution" and won.